C2SM/c2sm.github.io/code_management/index.md

 ---
-title: Code Management
+title: Coding Best Practices
 layout: default
-nav_order: 3
+nav_order: 6
 has_children: false
 ---

-# Code Management
+# Coding Best Practices
 If you're new to coding or already working on it, remember two important things: always **use version control** and **add automatic tests**.
 These steps will help you and anyone you work with to make things easier.